-DUST MANAGEMENT Objective(s) To ensure the impacts of dust on adjacent areas and the community are minimised.
-Management Strategy Dust issues managed principally by emission controls at source, and administrative controls during works.
+DUST MANAGEMENT Objective(s) Management Strategy t Dust issues managed principally by emission controls at source, and administrative controls during works.
 Responsibility Timing Control(s) Area to be disturbed minimised.
 Clearance lots to be approved by Project Manager.
 Where dust is identified as an issue, dust control measures will be implemented.
-These will primarily be the use of water carts, but may include surface treatments.
+These will primarily be the use of water carts but may include surface treatments.
 Vehicle movements controlled (Traffic Management Plan) and kept to established tracks and haul roads.
 Dust awareness issues in environmental induction process Performance Indicator(s) No complaints from adjacent commercial premises and/or community.
 Monitoring Daily inspection of works sites to occur, including: visual check for dust crossing the site boundaries visual check of high potential dust areas, such as haul roads, stockpiles and operational areas.
-Reporting Any complaints or incidents to be reported to PPA project manager.
+Reporting Any complaints or incidents to be reported to Pilbara Ports project manager.
 Corrective Action(s) Investigate cause of excessive dust Implement controls immediately (e.g. water carts) Implement corrective measures prior to the recommencement of site works Implement administrative controls if required, such as rescheduling of dust generating activities to more favourable weather conditions.